attivio/sdk/attivio_module_sdk.md

 | --- | --- |
 | groupId | The maven groupId for the new module.
 For example `com.attivio.platform` |
 | artifactId | The maven artifactId for the new module.
 This should be thought of as the module name.
 The generated project will be in a directory with this name |
+| version | The version for the new module.
+It should follow the standard Maven versioning format.
+If no version is specified, the default of `0.1.0-SNAPSHOT` will be used.
 | includeWeb | Whether or not include examples that include a Attivio Admin UI insert.
 These examples use unsupported API and require Attivio to be installed. |

 ## Building the module